DaVinci Resolve is the NLE and color grading software of choice for many creators. Find out more about DaVinci Resolve’s minimum system requirements.

 Monitoring and color management is another very important part of any color grading setup.
-I’ve compiled a guide to building your own color managed and calibrated monitoring pipeline based around the excellent LG OLED TV’s.
+While I don’t consider this an absolute minimum requirement for DaVinci Resolve, I’ve compiled a guide to building your own color managed and calibrated monitoring pipeline based around the excellent LG OLED TV’s.
 They can be perfectly calibrated for Rec.709 color correction and grading work.

 - Read more about Resolve monitoring in my article The Best Low Budget Resolve Monitoring and Video Color Management.

 The first thing you should consider is your GPU.
-Other components might be limiting your playback performance, or how quickly you can export videos but your GPU will determine if Resolve will run at all on your system, and how complex your color correction can be.
+Other components might be limiting your playback performance, or how quickly you can export videos but your GPU, and GPU memory will determine if Resolve will run at all on your system, and how complex your color correction can be.

-The most important specification to look at is how much memory the GPU has.
-Regardless of how many processing cores, it’s video memory that limits the resolution you can work in, the number of correction nodes you can use, and the performance of memory intensive plugins and effects such as noise reduction.
+When considering minimums, and building on a budget, the most important specification to look at first is how much memory the GPU has.
+Regardless of how many processing cores, it’s video memory that limits the resolution you can work in, the number of correction nodes, and memory intensive plugins and effects such as noise reduction.

 This is a tough choice because in this case, really you should do both.
 If you can only afford to buy more RAM or a new GPU then the best decision depends on your existing GPU.
 If your existing GPU has at least 2GB video memory then it’s better to buy more system RAM.
 However if your GPU has only 1GB or 1.5GB video memory, or is a integrated GPU that shares your system memory than a new GPU is the best decision.
 Either way, whichever one you don’t upgrade right away should be your next upgrade.